arw12625/Game-to-Code/README.md

--If you are on windows, run download.bat as administrator, which will download cygwin and its dependencies, which will take some time, then it will launch it for you to install.
+If you are on windows, run download.bat as administrator, which will download cygwin and its dependencies, which will take some time, then it will launch it for you to install.
--This process is lengthy, so please be prepared to wait a decent chunk of time, so in the mean time you can just use http://www.game-to-code.us/online
+This process is lengthy, so please be prepared to wait a decent chunk of time, so in the mean time you can just use http://www.game-to-code.us/online